samtomcom/ffmpeg_helpers/README.md

 This repository contains scripts that help with the execution of ffmpeg commands and related video file management.

+Mostly done in bash, because I thought I could do with some more practice.

 ## Requirements

 * ffmpeg